stetson06/tester-repository1/2022-01-19-enhancing-targeting-accuracy.md

 ##### Predict On The Test Set

-Just like we did with Logistic Regression & our Decision Tree, to assess how well our model is predicting on new data - we use the trained model object (here called *clf*) and ask it to predict the *signup_flag* variable for the test set.
+Just like we did with Logistic Regression and Decision Trees, to assess how well our model is predicting on new data, we use the trained model object (here called *clf*) and ask it to predict the *signup_flag* variable for the test set.

-In the code below we create one object to hold the binary 1/0 predictions, and another to hold the actual prediction probabilities for the positive class.
+In the code below, we create one object to hold the binary 1/0 predictions and another to hold the actual prediction probabilities for the positive class.

 ```python

 # predict on the test set
 y_pred_class = clf.predict(X_test)
 y_pred_prob = clf.predict_proba(X_test)[:,1]
 ```

 <br>